spring-guides/gs-consuming-rest/README.md

 A more useful way to consume a REST web service is programmatically.
 To help you with that task, Spring provides a convenient template class called [`RestTemplate`](http://static.springsource.org/spring/docs/4.0.x/javadoc-api/org/springframework/http/converter/HttpMessageConverter.html). `RestTemplate` makes interacting with most RESTful services a one-line incantation.
 And it can even bind that data to custom domain types.

-First, you'll need to create a domain class to contain the data that you're interested in.
+First, create a domain class to contain the data that you need.
 If all you need to know are Pivotal's name, phone number, website URL, and what the gopivotal page is about, then the following domain class should do fine:

 `src/main/java/hello/Page.java`
 ```java